CONTENT WARNING

 Context

-Located amongst the Accomack County court records from 1758 is this advertisement for a fugitive enslaved person named Will.
-It was placed by prominent Richmond County planter Landon Carter who enslaved hundreds of men, women, and children.
-The advertisement is typical of ads in the period, which were used to locate fugitive enslaved people or “runaway slaves.”
+Located in the Accomack County court records from 1758 is this advertisement for a fugitive enslaved person named Will.
+Prominent Richmond County planter Landon Carter placed the ad.
+Carter enslaved hundreds of adults and children on his plantation.
+The advertisement is typical of ads in the period, which were used to locate fugitive enslaved people, or “runaway slaves.”

 Often described as "runaway ads," these documents generally include four elements: a description of the person who ran away, any relevant information that might hasten the runaway’s capture, the reward offered, and the name of the person who placed the advertisement ("the subscriber").
-This advertisement is written to provide as much information as possible about Will in order to facilitate his recapture including a physical description, personality traits, his known family and friends, his residence(s), and conjecture as to possible destination.
+This advertisement was written to provide as much information as possible about Will in order to facilitate his recapture, including a physical description, personality traits, his known family and friends, his residence(s), and conjecture about his possible destination.
 The advertisements would be published in a variety of local, state, and even national publications to ensure the widest audience possible.

 Citation: Runaway Slave Advertisement, Landon Carter, Richmond County, 1758.
 Accomack County, Free Negro & Slave Records Box 1, Barcode 1138011.